ElektraInitiative/libelektra/doc/tutorials/elektra-merge-integration.md

 automatic configuration merging for `smb.conf` using Elektra.
 We chose this package because it already uses ucf to handle `smb.conf` but it frequently requires users to manually merge changes across versions.
 Here is the patch showing what we changed:

+	diff samba_orig/samba-3.6.6/debian/samba-common.postinst samba/samba-3.6.6/debian/samba-common.postinst
+	92c92,93
+	< ucf --three-way --debconf-ok "$NEWFILE" "$CONFIG"
+	---
+	> elektra-mount "$CONFIG" system/samba/smb ini
+	> ucf --three-way --threeway-merge-command elektra-merge --debconf-ok "$NEWFILE" "$CONFIG" Only in samba/samba-3.6.6/debian/: samba-common.postinst~
+	diff samba_orig/samba-3.6.6/debian/samba-common.postrm samba/samba-3.6.6/debian/samba-common.postrm
+	4a5
+	> 	elektra-umount system/samba/smb

+As you can see, all we had to do was add the line to mount `smb.conf` during install, update the ucf command to include the new `--threeway-merge-command` option, and unmount `system/samba/smb` during a purge.
+It really is that easy!